diku-dk/ComputerGrafikProjektStudents/README.md

 <img src="Documentation/windows/cmake-toolchain.png" width="50%">
 </center>

 * Click 'Finish' and the configuration process will automatically start.
+* The configuration might fail at this point.
+If so, ensure that the 'VCPKG_TARGET_TRIPLET' value is properly set in the CMake window.
+It must be set to 'x86-windows' for Visual Studio 2017 and 'x64-windows' for Visual Studio 2019.
+In other words it must match the versions you chose to download through vcpkg.
+(If you have downloaded both 32bit and 64bit versions of the packages you may have to manually correct the filepaths for 'GLEW_DIR', 'GLM_DIR' & 'glfw3_DIR' before configurating again.)
-There should be no configuration left to be done and everything should be setup properly now.
+* There should be no configuration left to be done and everything should be setup properly now.
 Should there still be configuration left to be done, then do so now, before clicking 'Configure' again.
 * Once the configuration has succeeded, click 'Generate'.
 * Upon generation success click 'Open Project' to open the project in Visual Studio.

 Use Visual Studio to build the project to ensure that everything is setup properly.
 If build errors occur please revise the above steps.